Supporting Your Teenager With Cancer

 At a time when self-identity and teen friendships are hugely important, other students can quickly classify a teenager with cancer as 'different'.
 This can be due to both the illness and the resulting physical changes from treatment.

-You can help by encouraging them to participate in activities based around their strengths either at school or outside of school.
+You can help by encouraging them to participate in activities based on their strengths, either at school or outside of school.
 CanTeen also offers peer support activities and opportunities to young people living with cancer.

 Encourage your teen to work on positive thinking skills and goal setting.
 It is a good idea to involve your teen's school guidance counsellors from the very beginning.